These are sometimes called "butter beans" because of their starchy yet buttery texture.

 Bring 2 c. water and dried mushrooms to boil in small saucepan.

-Using slotted spoon, transfer mushrooms to medium bowl; reserve liquid in saucepan.
+Using a slotted spoon, transfer mushrooms to a medium bowl.

 Heat oil in heavy large pot over medium heat.

-Add onion and garlic; sauté until onion is tender, 10 minutes.
+Sauté until onion is tender, about 10 minutes.

 Pour in mushroom liquid, leaving sediment behind.